 -Frank Sinatra, Isle of Capri

-The Isle of Capri is one of the more popular islands off the west coast of Italy.
+The Island of Capri is one of the more popular islands off the west coast of Italy.

 Capri sits just off the coast of Naples and the Amalfi Coast and can be reached by boat in about 30 minutes.

 Capri is spectacularly gorgeous, and many areas of the island are less densely populated, but beware of the fact that Capri is incredibly crowded and touristy during high season.